-- Your child's pain gets worse, even after he rests and takes pain medicine.
+- Your child's pain gets worse, even after he or she rests and takes pain medicine.

-- Your child has new or worse trouble moving his arm.
+- Your child has new or increased trouble moving his or her arm.

-- Your child has new sores around the area of his brace or splint.
+- Your child has new sores around the area of his or her splint or cast.

-- Your child's brace or splint becomes damaged.
+- Your child's cast or splint becomes damaged.

 - You have questions or concerns about your child's condition or care.

 - Prescription pain medicine may be given to your child.
-Ask how to safely give your child this medicine.
+Ask how to give your child this medicine safely.

 - Do not give aspirin to children under 18 years of age.
 Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

-Elevate your child's elbow above the level of his heart as often as you can.
+- Elevate your child's elbow above the level of his or her heart as often as you can.
 This will help decrease swelling and pain.
 Prop your child's elbow on pillows or blankets to keep it elevated comfortably.
-While your child's elbow is elevated, have him wiggle his fingers and open and close them to prevent hand stiffness.
+Have your child wiggle his or her fingers and open and close them to prevent hand stiffness.